PJKnightR/RPG_Game/src/Readme (Master).txt

 -Prompted to enter dungeons until you stop entering them (Possibly, they like appearing in groups of 3) -The weakest enemies still cannot hurt you if you get the strongest armor for your level.
-They are also really easy to defeat -You can get negative amounts of items after buying them (This may be in general from buying items) -Previously equipped items not being added back into your inventory (excluding what you start with)
+They are also really easy to defeat -You can get negative amounts of items after buying them (This may be in general from buying items)

 Ideas:
--Implementing equipment (equipment slots in player, stats recalculated when put on or off, a very simple equipment
-     modifier can be used, modifier can depend on player class to encourage usage of better weapons) -Power ups/better weapons and armor
+-Power ups/better weapons and armor
 -Background music
 -GUI?!?!
 (Maybe, no, probably not)